An Introduction to Sukhumvit Road, the Tourist Residence Center of Bangkok

 If you want a faster walk along the road, you have to cross it over one of the footbridges.
 There are some, but not many vendor stalls on the side with the even soi numbers.

 Traffic on Sukhumvit is congested at most times, even sometimes at midnight.
 Do not cross the street.
 The risk of getting fined is small.
 But the risk of getting run over is substantial.
 Thai people know better on this stretch of Sukhumvit.
 The only ones crossing the street or even running the red light for pedestrians at the Nana crossing seem to be foreigners.
 They would almost certainly not take such risks in their home country.
-The skytrain runs along Sukhumvit and you can get up to soi 71 by the skytrain.
-It is a good exercise to negotiate the stairways leading up to the stations.
-We generally recommend having a hotel, or living close to BTS stations.
-It has been a major improvement in getting access at least to some central destinations, for those who can do without a car.
+Walk along the road a bit and use the pedestrian bridges.

 You can go easily to Silom Road from Sukhumvit by taking the subway.
 The entrance to the Sukhumvit station is located around Asoke-Sukhumvit intersection.
 This so-called Blue Line (the only one) can also take you further up to Hua Lamphong train station.
 Going in the other direction (north) just two stations down the line is Fortune IT Town (Rama IX station), where you can conveniently shop for computer goods, both hardware and software.
 Even more computer equipment might be available at infamous Pantip Place (located closest to Rajathewi skytrain station), but Fortune Town is less crowded and better ventilated.

-Just to clarify : There are at present TWO mass transit systems.
+Just to clarify : There are TWO mass transit systems.
 One is usually called the skytrain and goes above ground.
 Its structure is easily seen in the middle of the road.
 The other system (MRTA system or 'subway') is underground.
 Both systems are available on Sukhumvit road on the Asoke-Sukhumvit intersection.
 The skytrain station there is called 'Asoke' station, while the subway station is called 'Sukhumvit' station.
 They are connected by stairs and escalators.
 Both are a major improvement in public transport.
 On the other hand, they prove how slowly things move when this type of transport is only handled by private companies.
 Bangkok is still very poorly equipped with mass transit transport lines, and plans take years to make, and then more years to complete.
 It is already a wrong concept to have two different systems without even a common payment arrangement.
 Neither transport system really is making money, and that is of course the reason why things move slowly.

 Sukhumvit is also home to some of the famous entertainment venues catering to foreigners.
 Two a-go-go bar venues are located on the road, although the casual wanderer may not easily notice them, certainly not during the daytime.
 One is Nana Plaza entertainment venue at soi 4, the other is Soi Cowboy, in between soi 21 and soi 23.
 These entertainment centers cater only to foreigners.
 Thai people themselves seem to know not to go there.
 I do not know actually if there is a law or regulation about it, but bar owners themselves will find ways to discourage Thais (who are not in the company of foreigners), from entering.

 While these entertainment venues are out of sight, the sad thing is that a large section of the initial part of Sukhumvit road, now has street 'wanderers'.
 Especially the section between Nana Plaza and over the road to soi 5 (where a Starbucks is now located at the corner) features many prostitutes in the evening hours and at night.
 Another place where prostitutes are prevalent is in front of the Westin Hotel, at soi 19.
 Males alone or in group, will invariably be accosted while walking in these areas.
 This is in a way really bad, not clear why the authorities do not clamp down on this illegal activity.
-Soi 5 at night seems also rather to be an area where illegal other activities are taking place.
-A good observer will wonder what the Nigerians and people of Middle Eastern origin, together with prostitutes, telephone call peddlers are all up to.
+Soi 5 at night seems to be an area where illegal activities take place.
+A good observer will wonder what the Nigerians and people of Middle Eastern origin, mixed with prostitutes, telephone call peddlers are all up to.
 Fortunately, these areas are very busy at night, so there is still safety in numbers.
 Cleaning up this activity would be a piece of cake, just one police officer walking around at night, and asking a few questions left and right, would solve the problem, and get prostitutes off the street (and probably into another area).
 While there has been a crackdown on the bars scene, street prostitution seems to be condoned.

 Times Square, one of the more colorful buildings on Sukhumvit Road (located next to Asoke skytrain station) houses various fashion outlets, Asia Books, handicrafts.